DoSomething/contentful-prototype/docs/development/features/volunteer-credits.md

 Each row will display:

 -   Campaign preview meta data (Cover image, title, CTA)
 -   Action Type
 -   Completed date (we grab this from the earliest completed post)
-- Estimated volunteer hours (the action's 'time commitment label')
+-   Cumulative "hours spent" across all accepted posts for this action if avaiable, or the estimated volunteer hours (the action's 'time commitment label')

 If their RB post has been accepted, they'll be able to download their certificate!